MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OfficeMobile.FRE.UpsellBlockedAADC

-This event captures that subscription upsell was blocked for non-adult users when they encountered the upsell message in the Office Mobile app.
+This event captures that subscription upsell was blocked for non-adult users when they encountered the upsell message in the Microsoft 365 mobile app.
 We will use the data to summarize how many upsell opportunities were lost due to age compliance.

 The following fields are collected: